hopla/ravennakit/docs/main.md

 Welcome to the RAVENNAKIT reference documentation.
 RAVENNAKIT is a cross-platform Software Development Kit (SDK) for integrating audio-over-IP technology into your applications.
 It supports widely adopted audio-over-IP protocols, including RAVENNA, AES67, and SMPTE ST 2110-30.
-Additionally, the SDK includes NMOS (IS-04 & IS-05) for device discovery and connection management, ST2022-7 for stream redundancy, and PTPv2 for precise time synchronization.
+Additionally, the SDK includes NMOS (IS-04 & IS-05) for device discovery and connection management, ST2022-7 for stream redundancy, and PTPv2 for time synchronization.

-The SDK is written in modern C++17, and targets systems running macOS, Windows and Linux.
+The SDK is written in C++17, and targets systems running macOS, Windows and Linux.

 For a higher level overview visit [ravennakit.com](https://ravennakit.com).